ddadaal/ddadaal.me/contents/odyssey.md

 **Ordinary people** recorded their everyday lives, just as what we do in social media today.

-**Professionals** selflessly shared their experiences and knowledge, which learners fron around the world can learn and improve themselves as they wished, like MOOC but completely voluntary and free of charge.
+**Professionals** selflessly shared their experiences and knowledge, with which learners from around the world can learn and improve themselves as they wished, like MOOC but completely voluntary and free of charge.
 They even communicated a lot via comments, emails and IMs.

-**Independent webmasters** even made profits from their sites with high-quality contents, , cooperation with companies or ads.
+**Independent webmasters** even made profits from their sites with high-quality contents, cooperation with companies or ads.

 **Some of blog owners**, however, styled their blogs with tons of animations, colors and weird shapes, impressing the viewers most of whom were just new to this fancy world.